 If you follow these steps casting will be easy and you will have minimal backlashes on your fishing reel when casting.

-- Keep good fresh fishing line on your reel.
-If the line has memory (it coils and stays that way when it does not have tension on it) then replace the line with fresh fishing line or treat it will Real Magic.
+- Keep a good fresh fishing line on your reel.
+If the line has memory (it coils and stays that way when it does not have tension on it) then replace the line with a fresh fishing line or treat it will Real Magic.

 - When casting allow your thumb to lightly skim across the spool of the fishing line.
 When you feel the line start to slow down push your thumb on the line and stop the spool from turning.
-In the beginning do this earlier than you think you need to so you can get the feel of it.
+In the beginning, do this earlier than you think you need to so you can get the feel of it.

 How To Easily Remove A Backlash

 Again, an ounce of prevention is worth a pound of cure when it comes to fishing line backlash.